-My Friend, My Friend was played in the most recent Phish show.
+My Friend, My Friend has not been seen in 7 Phish shows.

 Vocals: Trey (lead), Mike, Page (backing)